AMC hosts Food Service Leading Change Summit

-Industry culinary specialist from Compass Group USA showcased the "Teaching Kitchen" capabilities to more than 50 Army senior culinary and food specialists during the Food Service Leading Change Summit May 29-30 at the John J. Sparkman Center, Redstone Arsenal, Alabama.
+“The Army Food Service Leading Change Summit is a platform that codifies requirements that are synchronized with the Army food service strategy and the four focus areas of Warfighting, Delivering Ready Combat Formations, Transformation in Contact, and Strengthening the Army Profession,” said Sgt.
+Maj.
+Kelvin Windham, Army Materiel Command G4 sergeant major.
+“Due to the realities of force structure reductions and fiscal constraints, the Army Food Program lacks the ability to provide a 21st Century, best-in-class food-service model that addresses the requirements and dietary demands of an optimized, multi-cultural force delivering nutritional readiness to the point of need.”

+“The FSLCS was the vehicle to deliver food strategy and the Army commitment to improving overall nutrition,” said Command Sgt.
+Maj.
+Jimmy Sellers, AMC command sergeant major.
+“Understanding and enabling the Army Food Program Strategy is vital – who does what and our overall responsibilities.
+This is our playbook for how we are guiding and informing the Secretary of the Army, Chief of Staff of the Army, and the Sergeant Major of the Army on all decisions they must make in the space of Food Service.”

 With the Army structure reducing approximately 1,500 culinary specialist positions, starting October 2027, feeding options will be impacted.
-The Army and senior leaders are laser-focused on standardizing Culinary Readiness Training Centers across all posts, camps, and stations and enabling feeding strategies that affect feeding capability from garrison to large-scale operations, including Joint Support Areas.
+The Army and senior leaders are laser-focused on standardizing Culinary Readiness Training Centers across all posts, camps, and stations.
+Standardizing the CRTC program will enable feeding strategies that affect feeding capability from garrison to large-scale operations, including Joint Support Areas.

+“This event brings all the right people into one location to streamline the changes that are coming and to ensure all culinary sergeants major are on the same level when it comes to the capabilities that are available,” said Sgt.
+Maj.
+Michael Bogle Jr., chief culinary management sergeant major for the 1st Cavalry Division, III Armored Corps, Fort Cavazos, Texas.
+“Knowledge is power and putting the smartest people when it comes to Food service in the same room, astonishing things can happen.”

+This summit provided senior leaders with an opportunity to understand the industry capabilities and what they could bring to Army installations.

 |Date Taken: